Koen Casteels

-Formed at Genk, he spent most of his professional career in Germany with 1899 Hoffenheim, Werder Bremen (loan) and VfL Wolfsburg, making over 100 Bundesliga appearances.
+Formed at Genk, Casteels spent most of his professional career in Germany with TSG Hoffenheim, Werder Bremen (loan) and VfL Wolfsburg.
+He made 283 Bundesliga appearances, mostly for Wolfsburg, where he won the 2015 DFL-Supercup.

 Casteels made 37 appearances for Belgium up to under-21 level.
 He was first called up for the senior team in 2013 and was part of their squad that came third at the 2018 FIFA World Cup.
+He was later chosen for the 2022 FIFA World Cup and UEFA Euro 2024, and was first-choice at the latter.

 Club career

 Casteels was developed at K.R.C.
 Genk where he was a teammate of fellow goalkeeper Thibaut Courtois.
 He was initially regarded as better than Courtois, but while he and several of the club's other goalkeepers were injured, Courtois broke into the team.